 - It's helpful to wear a mask over your nose and mouth, as the dust from the powder can be quite irritating to inhale!

 - Pulse the flesh until it is a medium powder consistency.

-- Transfer to an airtight container like a zip-top bag.
+- Transfer to an airtight container like a jar or a zip-top bag.
 Store in a cool, dry place.